-Anaemia is often labeled as the silent killer or worse, the national disease of India.
-According to research and recent statistics, it is said that every second woman in the country is Anemic.
-In fact, Anaemia is the cause of every five deaths among pregnant women.
+Anaemia is often labelled as the silent killer or worse, the national disease of India.
+According to research and recent statistics, it is said that every second woman in the country is anaemic.
+In fact, anaemia is the cause of every five deaths among pregnant women.

-A person is said to be suffering from Anaemia when the body’s blood is unable to carry oxygen efficiently.
-It is a must that patients get their hemoglobin levels checked often.
-Hemoglobin is the pigment that carries oxygen in the body and it is also a protein, predominantly found in the red blood cells.
+A person is said to be suffering from anaemia when the body’s blood is unable to carry oxygen efficiently.
+It is a must that patients get their haemoglobin levels checked often.
+Haemoglobin is the pigment that carries oxygen in the body and it is also a protein, predominantly found in the red blood cells.

-Patients of Anaemia have very less or an abnormal amount of red blood cell count, i.e. their hemoglobin level is very low, an indication that the body cells are not getting enough oxygen.
+Patients with anaemia have very little or an abnormal amount of red blood cell count, i.e. their haemoglobin level is very low, an indication that the body cells are not getting enough oxygen.

-Fatigue, dizziness, drowsiness and an overall weakness, are common signs of severe Anaemia.
+Fatigue, dizziness, drowsiness and overall weakness are common signs of severe anaemia.
 Symptoms as such are prevalent in pregnant women and children as they are prone and vulnerable to the disease than the rest.

 - Pale skin tone